the-mainspring-ai/infinitime-documentation/docs/documentation/Hardware/hardware_overview.md

 checked for use with access control systems

 User ID Only: If this option
-is checked the reader will permit clocking in using only the employeeâs user ID.
+is checked the reader will permit clocking in using only the employee's user ID.
 The password is not required.

 Badge Size Fixed: Check this